zach-capalbo/vartiste/src/static/instructions.md

 <a class="launch-button" href="https://gitlab.com/zach-geek/vartiste/-/jobs/artifacts/release/file/chromium/chromium-vartiste.zip?job=chromium">Download VARTISTE for Windows</a>

-To run, extract the zip file to a folder, and then use the shortcuts for either SteamVR ~or Oculus mode~ (Oculus flags don't currently seem to work with Chromium, but Oculus works with SteamVR, so you can use that).
+To run, extract the zip file to a folder, and then use the shortcuts for SteamVR.

 **Linux COMING SOON**.
 But for now, you can install chromium version 86.0.4231.0

-## Issues
+## Issues, Suggestions, and Feedback

 This is a very early version of the software.
 It still needs a lot of love.
 If you encounter problems, you can [Submit an Issue Report](https://gitlab.com/zach-geek/vartiste/issues).
 If you feel inclined, you can also [Contribute code in the form of a Merge Request](https://gitlab.com/zach-geek/vartiste).

+You can also join the VARTISTE Discord chat:

+<a class="launch-button" href="https://discord.gg/vRHM8MYNby">VARTISTE Discord</a>

 <img src="moose.jpg" alt="Painting lipstick on a moose" class="screenshot">